Michael-Frank/jmh-Introduction/README.md

 # jmh-Introduction
-Examples form my basic introduction to JMH and why you should use it.
+Examples form my basic introduction to JMH and why __you__ should start using JMH.

 Please read the project page of  [JMH - Java Microbenchmarking Harness](http://openjdk.java.net/projects/code-tools/jmh/)